dhutchis/RamDist/README.md

 If the results are correct (valid simple random sample, valid confidence intervals), then 99% of all graphs of size n are good graphs when n is far smaller than the Ramsey number R(q1,q2).
 This means we can, with high probability, *guarantee the presence of certain sub-structures in networks much smaller than expected by the Ramsey numbers*.
 By sub-structure I mean cliques and independent sets, but I believe the results can generalize to other opposing sub-structures.

 ### Next steps
-Check other random graph models.
+It is well-known that Erdos-Renyi random graphs are not indicative of real-world networks.
+Experiment with other random graph models.

 Use larger sample sizes.
 Consider parallelizing code.
 Find the asymptotic trend of n at which 99% of all graphs are good.

 ## Thanks
 to [Tammy Kolda](http://www.sandia.gov/~tgkolda/), for your suggestions and discussions.